spryker/docker-sdk/docs/09-troubleshooting.md

 docker/sdk up
 ```

-### Vendor folder synchronization problems.
+### Vendor folder synchronization

 **when**
-You get `vendor/bin/console: not found` or similar problem.
+You get an error similar to `vendor/bin/console: not found`.

 **then**
 ```bash